tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 <img src="images/init_screen.png" width="318" height="197">

-In the "Connect to QSB Encoder Reader" dialog, select an appropriate port name in `COM Port:`, set other configuration items accordingly, and press the `Connect` button.
+In the "Connect to QSB Encoder Reader" dialog, select an appropriate port name in `COM Port:`, set other configuration items accordingly and press the `Connect` button.

 <img src="images/connect_dialog.png">